xiaoleijiaingen-stack/inGen_dynamics_intern/Wk-MELog.md

 ## Next engineering question

 The largest uncertainty is the real suspension-to-chassis load path.
 The assumed centreline cut may overestimate or underestimate local bending depending on the longitudinal rail spacing, bracket offset and load sharing between cross-members.
 Dimensioned CAD, suspension pickup locations and either FEA or strain-gauge data from a controlled terrain-step test are needed before this preliminary section can be released.

+**Week:** 4 — Sensor Integration Design + Mid-Point Review

+## What I modelled

+I converted the Week 2–3 Aido Rover results into packaging requirements for a Sentinel Prime AI patrol sensor platform.
+The selected reference payload is a VLP-16-family 360° LiDAR plus an Intel RealSense D435 depth camera.
+Because SolidWorks access is blocked by the licence renewal issue, I did not claim CAD completion; instead, I built a pre-CAD design note with quantified geometry, structural, thermal and mass requirements.
+The main calculations were the preliminary package mass, the 5g equivalent-static shock load and the first-order thermal screening target.
+I also defined CAD-ready reference dimensions for the later base plate, LiDAR ring, camera bracket and chassis interface.

+## What the analysis revealed

+The sensor package is feasible before CAD but mass and thermal margin are the controlling constraints.
+The provisional package mass is 1.225 kg, leaving 0.275 kg margin against the 1.50 kg target.
+The conservative 5g inertial design load is 73.6 N at the full mass limit, while the current 1.225 kg budget gives 60.1 N. The combined LiDAR and D435 heat load is 11.043 W, which implies an equivalent thermal-resistance target of no more than 1.36 K/W to keep the surface below 50 °C at 35 °C ambient.

+## Next engineering question

+The requirement category that most constrained the design is mass, followed closely by thermal management.
+The largest open question is whether the final SolidWorks geometry can keep the mounting structure below the 0.20 kg allocation while still providing enough stiffness and a usable thermal path.
+Once SolidWorks is available again, the first CAD step should be a requirement-verification skeleton, not cosmetic modelling.